Welcome to Try a Sketch on Tuesday Challenge 691!

 The sketch is shown below.

-Come and join us at Atlantic Hearts and show us how you interpret this challenge.
+Come and join us at Atlantic Hearts and show us how you interpret this sketch.

 You have until Sunday evening to link up your project.